brand-identity-trademark.html

 WHAT BRAND IDENTITY ACTUALLY IS

 Brand identity is the system of visual and verbal assets that make a company recognisable across every surface a customer touches.
 The logo is one component.
-A complete identity includes the rules and assets needed to apply the logo across packaging, web, app, social, signage, and print without losing coherence.
+A complete identity includes the rules and assets needed to apply that logo across packaging, web, app, social, signage, and print without the result losing coherence as it spreads.

 If you only have a logo, you have a starting point.
-If you have a logo, type system, colour palette, voice guide, application templates, and a guidelines document, you have a brand identity that can ship.
+If you have a logo, type system, colour palette, voice guide, application templates, and a guidelines document, you have a brand identity that can ship and survive contact with a marketing team.

 WHAT A COMPLETE BRAND IDENTITY SYSTEM CONTAINS